General Academy Info

 *To promote excellence in music education with “an emphasis on Alaska, the North and their diverse peoples” in accordance with the University of Alaska Fairbanks mission statement.

-The Academy faculty is drawn from the UAF Department of Music, where we have an outstanding music faculty, and many successful alumni who are available to offer music students an intensive and high-level musical and educational experience.
+The Academy faculty is drawn from the UAF Department of Music, where we have an outstanding music faculty and many successful UAF alumni who are available to offer music students an intensive and high-level musical and educational experience.

 Highly qualified 11th and 12th grade students have the opportunity to apply for our mentorship program.
 Mentor applicants must be nominated for the program by their band, choir, or orchestra director, and then apply and submit an audition CD.
 Those chosen to participate in the program will mentor younger, less experienced musicians, providing feedback that helps those students achieve at their highest level within the ensembles.
 Mentors are expected to perform in those ensembles in which they mentor others, as well as ensembles that feature faculty, staff, mentors, and highly qualified high school participants.
 Mentors must be available to be at the Summer Music Academy for the entire two weeks.
-Contact us for more information.
+Please click here to complete the Mentorship application form.